-What it is: Bioenergy can be produced using any sort of biological matter: lumber scraps, crops, dead animals, human waste etc. This biomass can be burned directly, heated, and turned into natural gas or broken down chemically and turned into gas.
+What it is: Bioenergy can be produced using any sort of biological matter: lumber scraps, crops, human waste, etc. This biomass can be burned directly, heated and turned into natural gas or broken down chemically and turned into gas.

-The pros: Geothermal is probably the cleanest type of energy, and it's super-reliable.
-It's also completely renewable, as long as care is taken to preserve the hot-water reservoir.
+The pros: Geothermal is probably the cleanest type of energy, and it’s extremely reliable.
+It’s also completely renewable, as long as care is taken to preserve the hot water reservoir.

 What it is: About half of all renewable U.S. energy comes from hydroelectric, which harnesses the power of moving water.
 A typical hydroelectric generator uses a dam on a river or a creek.
 Pent-up water rushes through the dam’s turbines and produces electricity.

-The pros: The electricity generated from hydroelectric can help reduce commercial utility bills.
-It also requires little maintenance, produces almost no pollution, and is completely renewable.
+The pros: The electricity generated from hydroelectric energy can help reduce commercial utility bills.
+It also requires little maintenance, produces almost no pollution and is completely renewable.
 Droughts are the only major obstacle when it comes to reliability.

-The cons: Unfortunately, dam-building is expensive.
+The cons: Unfortunately, dam building is expensive.
 Dams are also very location-specific.
-Building sites can be tough to find.
-Just as important, hydroelectric can be a hard sell for corporate social responsibility, because dams harm wildlife in numerous ways—flooding land, altering geography, and disrupting the movement of fish and wildlife.
+Building sites can be difficult to find.
+Just as importantly, hydroelectric can be a hard sell for corporate social responsibility, because dams harm wildlife in numerous ways—flooding land, altering geography and disrupting the movement of fish and wildlife.

-The pros: Hydrogen fuel cells are very clean, and they’re extremely reliable and efficient, powering cars, generators and NASA spaceships.
+The pros: Hydrogen fuel cells are clean, reliable and efficient.
+They’re typically used to power cars, generators and NASA spaceships.

 What it is: Ocean power works like hydroelectric, but in a bigger body of water.
 Ocean waves spin turbine blades that create electricity.

 The cons: Ocean-power technology is still relatively new, and there are many kinks to work out.
 Ocean energy is also one of the most expensive ways to generate electricity.
-The start-up costs are high, and so are the maintenance costs, since ocean water is very corrosive to metal.
+The startup costs are high, as are the maintenance costs, because ocean water is very corrosive to metal.
 In addition, the turbines can be harmful to wildlife, and these ocean power “farms” are often seen as an eyesore in beach communities.